We’re here to help you with your worries, however big or small.

 Active Monitoring is not an emergency service.
 If you need help now, please call Samaritans on 116 123.

 Active Monitoring is a six-week guided self-help programme to help you understand and feel more in control of your emotions.
-That means we provide you with all the tips and tools you’ll need to understand yourself better, and support you through the course with regular phone calls.
+The programme uses workbooks and materials posted to your home address to provide you with all the tips and tools you’ll need to understand yourself better, and we’ll support you through the course with regular phone calls.

 Each week you’ll receive materials to help you understand and manage your feelings.
 These might include explanations of how and why we experience different feelings, a thought diary, or mindfulness techniques.

 "The last few years have been terrible.
 I couldn’t see any way out of the black hole.
 Talking to the practitioner has made me feel so much better.
 I can now see my way again.
 Without this wonderful service I really don’t think I would be here now."

 You can sign up to this service by getting in touch with us, visit our contact page to find out how.

 Active Monitoring can work alongside other treatment plans and our Active Monitoring Practitioners will talk you through the programme and whether it’s right for you, in your first consultation.
 If you have different needs, your practitioner will be able to put you in touch with other services that might be able to help.

 This is a service for anyone who feels that their emotions are getting on top of them, and this could be for many reasons.
 You do not need to have a diagnosed mental health problem to access this service.